TalkingQuickly/talkingquickly.github.io/_drafts/2016-06-13-setting-up-a-vps-for-rails-with-chef-zero-knife-zero.md

 ssh root@SERVERI_IP_OR_HOSTNAME
 ```

 If everything has gone to plan, the login will complete without asking for a password.
+Use `exit` to return to the local terminal.

 ### Get the example code